Kneuman0/EllipsoidCalc/README.txt

 If you'd like to review the math, navigate to the Documentation and Notes on Math folder.

-The best order to view the documents in is:
+The best order to view the documents (Documentation and Notes on Math folder):

 	1) Algorithm breakdown for Kelly and Alan
 	2) How to Arrive at the Determinant of the Jacobian